 The first option is the lesser of the two, so a payday lender would only be able to collect $125 from Tom each week.
 If he made $217.50 a week, garnishment would be illegal.

-A payday lender can garnish wages, but it doesn’t happen overnight.
-It’s the last step in a long and complicated process that starts with a failure to pay.
+A payday lender can garnish wages, but it won’t happen overnight.
+It’s the final step in a long and complicated process that starts with a failure to pay.
 Here’s how it usually goes:

 - Payday lender attempts to collect: Borrowers usually have to give payday lenders the ability to debit their bank account directly or cash in a post-dated check.
 Upon failure to pay, they’ll do so immediately.